Netcracker/KubeMarine/documentation/Installation.md

         pathType: File
 ```

-In this case, KubeMarine automatically initializes and joins new cluster nodes with CPP enabled.
+In this case, Kubemarine automatically initializes and joins new cluster nodes with CPP enabled.
 However, this is not enough for the full operation of the CPP.
 There are a number of manual steps required to configure the CPP before running Calico and other plugins.
 These steps depend directly on your Cloud Provider and its specific settings.
 An example of a simple setup for an openstack is as follows:

 1. Prepare cloud config of your Cloud Provider with credentials and mandatory parameters required for the connection.
 Openstack cloud config example: